wendehals/arduino_sct_tools/plugins/org.yakindu.sct.arduino.help/md/ProjectSetup.md

 ![New Project](screenshots/NewProjectContextMenu.png)

-Select "Arduino Project with YAKINDU SCT Model" from the list on the first page of the New Project wizard and click "Next>".
+Select "Arduino Project with YAKINDU Statechart" from the list on the first page of the New Project wizard and click "Next>".

 ![New Project Wizard](screenshots/NewProjectWizard.png)